-3The Government of Bangladesh with the assistance of ADB has introduced a system whereby funds/loans for development are disbursed in a phased manner based on the successful accomplishment by the recipient pourashavas of a set of performance-criteria in the area of urban governance.
-UGIIP I and II reflect this approach which aims to incentivize participating pourashavas to become well-managed and maintained towns in a sustainable way through systems of governance ensuring citizen's participation and inclusion of women, poor and the minority groups in pourashava activities.
+3The Government of Bangladesh with the assistance of ADBhas introduced a system whereby funds/loans for development are disbursed in a phasedmanner based on the successful accomplishment by the recipient pourashavas of a set ofperformance-criteria in the area of urban governance.
+UGIIP I and II reflect this approach which aimsto incentivize participating pourashavas to become well-managed and maintained towns in asustainable way through systems of governance ensuring citizen's participation and inclusion of women, poor and the minority groups in pourashava activities.
 UGIIP I targeted for 33 and UGIIP II for 35 pourashavas.
-The subprojects were (i) water supply (ii) sanitation, (iii) solid waste management, (iv) urban drainage, (v) urban transport & communication and (vi) public use facilities.
+The subprojects were (i) watersupply (ii) sanitation, (iii) solid waste management, (iv) urban drainage, (v) urban transport & communication and (vi) public use facilities.

-type and location of the project; the sensitivity, scale, nature, and magnitude of its potential impacts; and the availability of cost-effective mitigation measures.
-Projects are screened for their expected environmental impacts, and are assigned to one of the following four categories:

-- (i) Category A. Projects could have significant adverse environmental impacts.
+- 7. ADB requires the consideration of environmental issues in all aspects of ADB's operations, and the requirements for environmental assessment are described in ADB SPS, 2009.
+This states that ADB requires environmental assessment of all ADB investments. - 8.
+Screening and categorization.
+The nature of the environmental assessment required for a project depends on the significance of its environmental impacts, which are related to the type and location of the project; the sensitivity, scale, nature, and magnitude of its potential impacts; and the availability of cost-effective mitigation measures.
+Projects are screened for their expected environmental impacts, and are assigned to one of the following four categories: - (i) Category A. Projects could have significant adverse environmental impacts.
 An EIA is required to address significant impacts. - (ii) Category B. Projects could have some adverse environmental impacts, but of lesser degree or significance than those in category A. An IEE is required to determine whether significant environmental impacts warranting an EIA are likely.
 If an EIA is not needed, the IEE is regarded as the final environmental assessment report. - (iii) Category C. Projects are unlikely to have adverse environmental impacts.
 No EIA or IEE is required, although environmental implications are reviewed. - (iv) Category FI.
 Projects involve a credit line through a financial intermediary or an equity investment in a financial intermediary.
-The financial intermediary must apply an environmental management system, unless all projects will result in insignificant impacts.

-9. This draft IEE for the Naogaon drainage subproject is based on the feasibility study and preliminary engineering designs prepared during project preparation.
-This IEE will be finalized during detailed design stage to reflect any changes and latest subproject designs.

-10. Environmental management plan.
+The financial intermediary must apply an environmental management system, unless all projects will result in insignificant impacts. - 9.
+This draft IEE for the Naogaon drainage subproject is based on the feasibility study and preliminary engineering designs prepared during project preparation.
+This IEE will be finalized during detailed design stage to reflect any changes and latest subproject designs. - 10.
+Environmental management plan.
 An EMP, which addresses the potential impacts and risks identified by the environmental assessment, shall be prepared.
-The level of detail and complexity of the EMP and the priority of the identified measures and actions will be commensurate with the project's impact and risks.

-11. Public disclosure.
-ADB will post the below safeguard documents on its website as well as disclose relevant information in accessible manner in local communities:

-- (i) for environmental category A projects, draft EIA report at least 120 days before Board consideration; - (ii) final or updated EIA and/or IEE upon receipt; and - (iii) environmental monitoring reports submitted by the Project Management Office (PMO) during project implementation upon receipt.
+The level of detail and complexity of the EMP and the priority of the identified measures and actions will be commensurate with the project's impact and risks. - 11.
+Public disclosure.
+ADB will post the belowsafeguard documents on its website as well as disclose relevant information in accessible manner in local communities: - (i) for environmental category A projects, draft EIA report at least 120 days before Board consideration: - (ii) final or updated EIA and/or IEE upon receipt; and - (iii) environmental monitoring reports submitted by the Project Management Office (PMO) during project implementation upon receipt.